Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/requirements/use-case-descriptions.md

 2. User story:
-As a professor, I want to have real time access of students' attendance and get a report of the students’ attendance.<br/>
+As an instructor, I want to have real time access of students' attendance and get a report of the students’ attendance.<br/>

 Use case:
--	A professor signs in to AFR through Canvas
+-	An instructor signs in to AFR through Canvas
 -	They click on attendance from the navigation menu on the left
 -	As they are redirected to the home page and once the class is finished, they click on the 'Reports' tab
 -	Then they select a specific class to view the report